Arizona Wildcats men's basketball: Fred Snowden (1973−1982)

-Lute Olson era
+Lute Olson (1983−2007)

-Early years
+Olson's First class and 1st Final Four

 Newly hired U of A Athletic director Cedric Dempsey fired Lindsey after only one season and hired University of Iowa coach Lute Olson as his successor.
 U of A needed a coach with a history of quickly turning around programs, which Olson had done previously at Iowa.
 "I knew we had a tremendous amount of work to do", Olson recalled in a recent interview with Tucson Lifestyle.
 "The program was in shambles at that point, after the terrible year before..."

 Under Olson, Arizona quickly rose to national prominence.
 Arizona won its first Pac-10 title in 1986, only three years after his arrival.
 That season set up an amazing 1987–88 season, which included taking the Great Alaska Shootout championship, the Valley Bank Fiesta Bowl Classic championship and the Pac-10 championship.
 Under players Steve Kerr, Kenny Lofton, and Sean Elliott, Arizona spent much of the season ranked No. 1 and made their first (and Olson's second) Final Four.
 While Arizona lost in the Final Four round, their play put the program on the map and launched Arizona's reign as a perennial Pac-10 and NCAA tournament contender.
 Sean Elliott was awarded the John R. Wooden Award on the season and would set the PAC-10 scoring record.

+The road to a first championship (1997)

 In 1997, Arizona defeated the University of Kentucky, the defending national champions, to win the NCAA national championship.
 Prior to winning the championship in 1997, Arizona stormed back from 10-point deficits in the Southeast Regional First round and Second Round against #13 South Alabama and #12 College of Charleston, respectively winning 65–57 and 73–69.
-The Southeast Regional semifinal pitted against overall #1 Kansas (34–1) which had defeated Arizona the year before in the 1996 West Regional semifinal.
+The Southeast Regional semifinal pitted Arizona against overall #1 Kansas (34–1) which had defeated Arizona the year before in the 1996 West Regional semifinal.
 However, Arizona came out fast and stunned the Jayhawks 85–82, then prevailed in overtime against Providence 96–92 in the Elite Eight to clinch a berth in the Final Four.
 Arizona then beat #1 seed North Carolina 66–58 in the Final Four, which turned out to be Dean Smith's last game as a coach.
 Arizona also accomplished the unprecedented feat of beating three number one seeds in the 1997 NCAA Division I men's basketball tournament.
 This feat has never been accomplished by another team.